iann0036/tf-cfn-provider/docs/providers/openstack/SharedfilesystemShareAccessV2.md

 `Id` - The unique ID for the Share Access.

-`ShareId` - See Argument Reference above.
+`ShareId` - See Properties above.

-`AccessType` - See Argument Reference above.
+`AccessType` - See Properties above.

-`AccessTo` - See Argument Reference above.
+`AccessTo` - See Properties above.

-`AccessLevel` - See Argument Reference above.
+`AccessLevel` - See Properties above.

 ## See Also